renzmann/renzmann.github.io/content/emacsd.md

 ```

 Hippie-expand [is purported](https://www.masteringemacs.org/article/text-expansion-hippie-expand) to be a better version of `dabbrev`, but I rather like
 the default behavior of `dabbrev`.
-I typically have `hippie-expand` on a dedicated
-key, and sometimes re-bind the default `M-/` as well, depending on my current
-workflow.

 ```emacs-lisp
 (global-set-key [remap dabbrev-expand] 'hippie-expand)